 I feel it is important to celebrate each win, however small.
 I took this a step further and set up our mobile phones to ‘ding’ every time someone purchased from the summit.

 Now I know the thought of doing your own virtual summit can feel overwhelming, and without having a formula to follow it would be.
 The first time we did the launch it was all a bit of trial and error.
-14 summits on, we have a proven process that has been refined over time.
+15 virtual summits on, we have a proven process that has been refined over time.

 The essential steps